zef-dev/convoworks-pckg-forms/README.md

 When we are talking about workflow components (elements), we have to primarily consider voice and conversational design needs.
 Their properties, sub-flows and general behavior are tailored to make conversational workflow as easy as possible.
 They are not related to any particular forms plugin or a similar 3rd party service provider.

-Forms context is on the other hand bridge between workflow elements (Convoworks) and the real, concrete form system you are using in your system.
+Form context is on the other hand a bridge between workflow elements (Convoworks) and the real, concrete form plugin you are using in your system.

-Forms package favours field keys over numeric ids.
+Forms package favors field keys over numeric ids.
 When you are creating or updating entries, use field keys to define data.
-When you are loading entries, they will contain `meta_values` field, associative array containing field key / field value pairs.
+When you are loading entries, they will contain a `meta_values` field, an associative array containing field key / field value pairs.

 ## Forms context interface